chef/monitoring-integration-automate/data-dog/DataDog-Dashboard-Setup-and-Configuration.md

 ## Steps to create a new dashboard

-* Login to https://app.datadoghq.com/ with your credentials
+* Login to https://app.datadoghq.com/ with your credentials.
 * On the left hand side, click on Dashboards --> New Dashboard.
 You will be directed to a new Dashboard screen.
 * Here, key in a name for Dashboard Name and select the "New Timeboard" and then click on "New Dashboard".
 * On the dashboard screen, first create template variables with which you want to tag your components.
 A basic example can be: